karenying/blog.karenying.com/content/posts/2020-12-12--github-darkmode.md

 _I did a deep dive into the dark mode palettes of Spotify, Twitter, Facebook and more in this [post](https://blog.karenying.com/posts/50-shades-of-dark-mode-gray)._

 I grabbed the dark mode colors of a couple of popular sites/apps.
-Every palette image shows the background color, primary text color, secondary text color from left to right. **I put the contrast ratios of the primary and secondary colors with the background color on top of the respective color.**
+Every palette image shows the background color, primary text color, and secondary text color from left to right. **I put the contrast ratios of the primary and secondary colors with the background color on top of the respective color.**

 **Spotify**:
 ![spotify](/media/github-darkmode-sucks/spotify.png)